No contest: In corona era, Eurovision seeks to unite Europe

 Part of the Ahoy convention center in the port city of Rotterdam that was to have hosted the contest was transformed earlier this year into a makeshift care center to ease strain on regular hospitals treating COVID-19 patients.

+At the end of the show, it was announced that Ahoy and Rotterdam will host the 2021 Eurovision Song Contest.

-Saturday’s show featured appearances by past favorites as well as the artists that were to have taken part in this year’s competition jointly performing 1997’s winning song, “Love Shine a Light.”
+Saturday’s show featured appearances by past favorites as well as the artists that were to have taken part in this year’s competition jointly performing 1997’s winning song, “Love Shine a Light,” made famous by Katrina and the Waves.

 Johnny Logan of Ireland, who won twice as a singer and once as a writer, opened Saturday’s show with a performance of his 1980 winning song, “What’s Another Year,” accompanied by Eurovision fans on screens like a Zoom meeting and the three Dutch presenters of the show.
 Organizers called it “a huge Eurovision choir.”

-Måns Zelmerlöw of Sweden sang his 2015 winning song, “Heroes,” dedicated to health care workers battling the virus.
+Måns Zelmerlöw of Sweden sang his 2015 winning song, “Heroes,” this year dedicated to health care workers battling the virus.

 Snippets of the 41 songs that were to have taken part in this year’s contest were played throughout the show with recorded messages from the performers.